zeroc-ice/ice/java/BuildInstructions.md

 ### Bzip2 Compression

-Ice for Java supports protocol compression using the bzip2 classes included with Apache Ant or available separately from [kohsuke.org]().
+Ice for Java supports protocol compression using the bzip2 classes included with [Apache Commons Compres][5].

-The Maven package id for the bzip2 JAR file is as follows:
+The Maven package id for the commons-compress JAR file is as follows:

-    groupId=org.apache.tools, version=1.0, artifactId=bzip2
+    groupId=org.apache.commons, version=1.14, artifactId=commons-compress

-The demos and tests are automatically setup to enable protocol compression by adding the bzip2 JAR to the manifest class path.
-For your own applications you must add the bzip2 JAR to the application CLASSPATH to enable protocol compression.
+The demos and tests are automatically setup to enable protocol compression by adding the commons-compress JAR to the manifest class path.
+For your own applications you must add the commons-compress JAR to the application CLASSPATH to enable protocol compression.

 > *These classes are a pure Java implementation of the bzip2 algorithm and therefore add significant latency to Ice requests.*